José de la Cruz Sánchez

 José de la Cruz Sánchez (November 8, 1799 – 1878) was a Californio statesman and ranchero who served as the eleventh Alcalde of San Francisco.

 Life

-José de la Cruz Sánchez was born November 8, 1799, in Santa Clara, California.
+José de la Cruz Sánchez was born on November 8, 1799, in Santa Clara, California.
 He was the eldest son of Ana Josefa Soto and José Antonio Sánchez (1773–1843), a land grantee of Rancho Buri Buri (also called Sánchez Rancho) in present-day San Mateo County.
 Rancho Buri Buri extended between the north line of South San Francisco and the middle of Burlingame, and from the San Francisco Bay to the top of the Peninsula ridge and included present-day Lomita Park, Millbrae, South San Francisco, San Bruno, and the northern part of Burlingame.

 José de la Cruz married Josefa Ramona Eduarda Mercado y Sal and together they had eight children.
 José de la Cruz Sánchez's brother, Francisco Sanchez, was also an alcalde of San Francisco.